0cirius0/Subdomains-Tracker/README.md

 This bot should be run on a VPS(or either you are among the ones whose system runs 24/7)

-Run the script and leave it running in background.
+Run the script and leave it running in background.Once the script runs it will send a message to you through discord to check whether everything is set up correctly.

+You can message the bot commands by replying to the bot.
 ## Setup
 1. Clone the repo.
 2. Head over to [Discord Developer](https://discord.com/developers/applications) and create a new application.